 If you have a close relative serving (or has served) in the U.S. military, while you yourself are a native of another country, you might be interested to know your rights under U.S. immigration laws.
 By military service, we mean active or reserve duty in the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.

-You might also be interested in reading Nolo's article U.S. Citizenship Rights for U.S. Military Personnel and Veterans to find out what rights your serviceperson relative is in line for.
-If, for example, serving in the military qualifies your family member for immediate or expedited U.S. citizenship, that person may then be able to sponsor (file a visa petition for) you to receive a U.S. green card (permanent residence).
+You might also be interested in reading U.S. Citizenship Rights for U.S. Military Personnel and Veterans to find out what rights your serviceperson relative is in line for.
+If, for example, serving in the military qualifies your family member for immediate or expedited U.S. citizenship, that person may then be able to sponsor (file an I-130 petition for) you to receive a U.S. green card (permanent residence).